aboorde/ghin-stats/documentation/INDEX.md

-# GHIN Stats Documentation Index
+# Scratch Pad Documentation Index

-Welcome to the GHIN Stats documentation.
+Welcome to the Scratch Pad documentation.
 This comprehensive guide covers all aspects of the golf statistics application built with React and Supabase.

 ## 📁 Documentation Structure